arunrawlani/iOSTutorial_HackMcGill/README.md

 ####Auto Layout and Screen Constraints####

 Recently, Apple released Auto Layout to allow developers to build iOS apps without caring too much about the different screen sizes.
-With Auto Layout, you have to set constraints with respect to your UI elements and allow these contraints to adapt to different screen sizes while maintaing your interface layout.
+With Auto Layout, you have to set constraints with respect to your UI elements and allow these constraints to adapt to different screen sizes while maintaing your interface layout.

 Auto Layout is an extremely powerful tool.
 And because great power comes with great responsibility, you need to spend some hours to get yourself accustomed with the tool.
 Some good resources to learn more about Auto Layout are:
 * 1 https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/